 Fenton screwed his eyes shut.
 A second later, Phantom's cold lips pressed against his.
 Fenton's shoulder muscles tensed, but he forced himself to relax by conjuring Valerie's image again.
 Except Valerie's lips were soft and smooth, not chapped from strong winds and high altitudes.
 Yet instead of detracting from the pleasure, the rough texture of Phantom's lips tickled Fenton's mouth and made the boy shiver.

 Phantom drifted a little closer, adding pressure to Fenton's lips.
 Hesitantly, Fenton returned the pressure and tilted his head slightly to the side.
-Emboldened by his partner's cooperation, Phantom parted his mouth and slid his tongue along the crevice of Fenton's lips.
-The human chocked on his own spit and tried to jerk his head away, but Phantom's hold on his chin tightened, stopping his kneejerk reaction.
+Emboldened, Phantom parted his lips and slid his tongue along the crevice of Fenton's.
+The human chocked and tried to jerk his head away, but Phantom's hold on his chin tightened, stopping his kneejerk reaction.

 "Open your mouth," Phantom ordered, his lips rubbing against Fenton's as he spoke.